New Architecture

 In this guide, we'll talk about how to use the New Architecture in Expo projects today.

-Why a New Architecture
+New Architecture is here

 Why invest in migrating to the New Architecture?